MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/actuals/create-confirm-correction-journals.md

 # required metadata

 title: Create and confirm Correction journals
-description: This topic provides inofrmation about how to create and confirm a correction journal.
+description: This topic provides information about how to create and confirm a correction journal.
 author: rumant
 manager: AnnBe
 ms.date: 09/18/2020